LaurenzDemey/RMusic/exercises.md

 5. update app component to render 1 page + add menu-items for each route (don't mind styling for now)
 6. Test you application, if everything works as expected.
 7. install ngRev (https://github.com/mgechev/ngrev)
-8. add npm script for building your application to production (ng build --prod)
+8. (extra) add npm script for building your application to production (ng build --prod)
-9. install "webpack-bundle-analyzer" as dev-dependency
+9. (extra) install "webpack-bundle-analyzer" as dev-dependency
-10. add npm script for inspecting bundle size ("ng build --prod --stats-json && webpack-bundle-analyzer dist/RMusic/stats.json")
+10. (extra) add npm script for inspecting bundle size ("ng build --prod --stats-json && webpack-bundle-analyzer dist/RMusic/stats.json")
-11. look what happens with the bundle when you don't build for prod (check main.js/src/app)
+11. (extra) look what happens with the bundle when you don't build for prod (check main.js/src/app)